magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/3_core/05_overlays.md

 ## OverlayItem

-The `OverlayItem` represents a single element from the overlay.
+An `OverlayItem` represents a single item within an overlay.
+It contains specific information about that item but also about the overlay it is part of.

 ### OverlayItem structure